lls4abt/NYCTaxi/README.md

 <a href="https://github.com/lls4abt/NYCTaxi/files/9620517/M2.pdf">M2: Establish Data</a>

 ### Acknowledgements:
-Thanks to Professor Alonzi for his guidance, wisdom, and inspiration and thanks to Harsh for his expertise each step of the way.
+Thanks to Professor Alonzi for his guidance, wisdom, and inspiration and thanks to Harsh for his expertise each step of the way. <br>
 The biggest shoutout to Mayor Bloomberg for the gracious time and effort he put in to promoting NYC Open Data.

 ### References: